You never forget your first.

 What followed the concert were endless weekends at Domsey’s Warehouse in Williamsburg, Brooklyn.
 I’d spend hours traversing the 30,000 square-foot thrift store, scoring Kangaroo sneakers, velour Izod shirts, high-cut baggy jeans, argyle socks, and any other garment that allowed me to express myself.

 I vividly remember being with my parents at the Tower Records on East 4th and Broadway when I finally tracked down the elusive foreign Ned’s release, Bite.
-It was an album that was rushed to market in 1990 by the band’s former label.
+The album was rushed to market in 1990 by the band’s former label.
 My parents generously shelled out twenty-something dollars, and I couldn’t wait to get home to drop it into my stereo.
-I also grabbed 0.522 which featured a cover of the Bay City Rollers’ tune “Saturday Night” which was produced for the 1993 Mike Myers comedy So I Married an Axe Murderer.
+I also grabbed 0.522, which featured a cover of the Bay City Rollers’ tune “Saturday Night,” which was produced for the 1993 Mike Myers comedy So I Married an Axe Murderer.

 This was a feeling of record-release mediocrity that I learned to get used to through the years.
 In fact, it still happens today.
 Sometimes your favorite bands don’t deliver.
 Sometimes your musical tastes/needs change.
 But no matter where my music preferences land, Ned’s Atomic Dustbin will always have a special place in my heart.